JoseGaDel/bard/examples/README.md

 result = api_parser.make_request(user_function=density, variables=variables)
 ```

 In the `get_grid` method, we can set the `square_area` parameter to the desired area of the bounding box in square kilometers.
 The `tolerance` parameter is used to set what is the minimum fraction a bounding box needs to intersect the polygon in order to be included.
 The default is 0, which is the most permissive, and will include all bounding boxes that intersect the polygon, no matter how minimal this intersection is.
 If we set a tolerance of 1, the program will not include any bounding box that is not fully contained within the polygon, so there will not be any area outside the polygon but will mean there are bigger uncovered gaps inside the polygon.
 You can play with this parameter and the `square_area` to get a finer grained division of the area.
 You can also choose a different area unit with the `area_units` parameter.
-COmpatible units are square kilometers (`km2`), hectares (`ha`, `hm2`), square decametre (`dam2`),  square meters (`m2`), acres (`acres`), square feet (`sqf`), square yards (`sqy`), and square miles (`sqm`).
+Compatible units are square kilometers (`km2`), hectares (`ha`, `hm2`), square decametre (`dam2`),  square meters (`m2`), acres (`acres`), square feet (`sqf`), square yards (`sqy`), and square miles (`sqm`).
 The default is `km2`.

 ![tolerances](https://github.com/user-attachments/assets/d73c52ee-d40a-4819-b3a9-a6d95020657b)